 They do make a difference in how the air feels near the window, assuming you didn’t have blinds in the window before, or you replaced something like the old aluminum mini-blinds I had in some windows.
 The newer or better your windows are, the smaller the difference will be.
 I need new windows and I know it, but these blinds cost a lot less than new windows.
 In the meantime, the blinds keep the house more comfortable while I save for modern, efficient windows.

 They solve one more problem for me.
 My heating/cooling registers are, unfortunately, almost all right by windows.
 So my conditioned air goes straight up, and some of it right behind my insulated curtains.
 I use deflectors to counter that and direct the air into the room, but with two young boys, those deflectors have a habit of disappearing.
-They also break a lot.
+They also break a lot, though the right plastic epoxy can help with that.
 Having the insulated blinds helps me condition the house more than the windows.

 The aluminum mini-blinds I had probably dated to the 1980s at least, and they were wearing out.
 They also weren’t energy efficient at all.
 They’d block light just fine, but did absolutely nothing to keep my family on the right side of the heat.
 And on top of that, they were dated.
 I don’t know if 2-inch blinds will necessarily stay in style, but they’re traditional.
 When I go to an estate sale in a large older house, 2-inch blinds are what I see.
 I don’t worry about trends much, but these blinds look noticeably better than what they replaced.